25 October 2022 / Laura Garvin Gomez

 Sprinkle into festive candle projects or use a diffuser that will enable the smell to linger and help create a more relaxing mood for those cosy evenings tucked up inside away from the cold weather.

-Another high entry on the list of Christmas essential oils is frankincense, which can be used to ease the mind and create a better all-round sense of wellbeing.
+Another high entry on the list of Christmas essential oils is frankincense essential oil, which can be used to ease the mind and create a better all-round sense of wellbeing.

 The oil is sourced from the Boswellia tree which is typically found in mountainous regions of African, Indian and the Middle East and may also be able to help with: